 This is a tricky situation that hopefully none of you will find yourself in.
-It can happen, things can come up meaning you’re unable to complete the project.
+It could happen for many reasons.
+But at last, you find yourself in a position where you are unable to complete the project.

-In general though the main cancellation reason should be an issue with whatever it is you’re being asked to promote.
-Maybe you’ve never tried the product and when they send it to you you hate it and just don’t want to have anything to do with it.
-In a perfect world you would get the product to try out before you agree to anything.
-Sometimes you’ll find that it’s a quick turnaround situation where they want the video done in a couple of days and you only receive the product in time to start filming.
+In general, the main reason for cancellation should be an issue with whatever it is you’re being asked to promote.
+Maybe you’ve never tried the product, and when they send it, you hate it and just don’t want to have anything to do with it.
+In a perfect world, you would get the product to try out before you agree to anything.
+Sometimes, you’ll find that it’s a quick turnaround situation where they want the video done in a couple of days, and you only receive the product in time to start filming.

-If that’s the case then you’ll want to make sure there is a clause in the contract that lets you out of it if you don’t want to promote the product.
-Without that clause, if you’ve agreed to promote something, you’re kind of stuck legally and have to fulfil your side of the bargain whether you want to or not.
+If that’s the case, then you’ll want to make sure there is a clause in the contract that lets you out of it if you don’t want to promote the product.
+Without that clause, if you’ve agreed to promote something, you’re kind of stuck legally and have to fulfill your side of the bargain whether you want to or not.

 15. Non Disclosure Agreements

 NDAs are fairly basic.
-Signing an NDA basically means you are agreeing to not disclose certain information.
-This could be specifics to do with whatever agreement you have with the company like how much you are getting paid.
-It could be discussing things that the company are keeping under wraps like future product launches.
+Signing an NDA basically means you are agreeing not to disclose certain information.
+This could be specific to whatever agreement you have with the company, like how much you are getting paid.
+It could be discussing things that the company is keeping under wraps, like future product launches.
 It could be disclosing other information that they might not want made public.

 What it shouldn’t be is something that prevents you from disclosing the fact.
-That it’s an ad if that’s what it is.
 It’s illegal to not disclose an ad to your audience and no brand should be trying to prevent you from doing that.